Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 Second, Kubernetes and Minikube proved to be either very difficult to install or incompatible with my Ubuntu 24.04 Linux distribution.
 Thus I was unable to install Minikube, which I have no experience with.

 I believe that if I were hired that these issues could be resolved by some mentoring.
-Sci-Tech has containers that work and I am sure that I would quickly be able to successfully learn this part of the tasks.
+Sci-Tech has containers that work and I am sure that I would quickly be able to successfully learn this part of the task.
 Especially noting that I had no difficulty building a Docker compatible with PyTorch and GPU usage.
 The recipe is noted in app_train.py and is as follows:

 +docker pull pytorch/pytorch:2.4.0-cuda12.1-cudnn9-runtime
 +docker build -t pytorch-app .